 Cottondale Elementary School

-- Cottondale Elementary School's student population of 362 students has declined by 9% over five school years.
+Cottondale Elementary School's student population of 362 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-5|